Feedback from ACCA members suggests that previous year’s RTI submission will be considered for the furlough scheme

 The HMRC guidance for employees/directors who can be furloughed states the following:

 You can only claim for furloughed employees who were employed on 19 March 2020 and who were on your PAYE payroll on or before 19 March 2020.
-This means that an RTI submission notifying payment in respect of that employee to HMRC must have been made on or before 19 March 2020.
+This means an RTI submission notifying payment for the tax year 2019/20 in respect of that employee must have been made on or before 19 March 2020.

-It may not be obvious that those directors who were already on the payroll, albeit annually, in previous years (2018/19 and earlier) will have had an RTI submission notifying payment to HMRC before 19 March 2020 in such cases.
+It was previously thought that those directors who were already on the payroll, albeit annually, in previous years (2018/19 and earlier) will have had an RTI submission notifying payment to HMRC before 19 March 2020 in such cases.

-In fact, feedback from some ACCA members confirms that they have had success in convincing HMRC that a previous year’s RTI submission does in fact count for the purposes of the furlough scheme.
-This can, however, only be agreed with HMRC over the phone as their systems will not pick this point up automatically.
+Feedback received from some ACCA members in the earlier weeks when the CJRS claims portal opened seemed to suggest that they have had success in convincing HMRC that a previous year’s RTI submission could count for the purposes of the furlough scheme.

 While ACCA will continue to feed back such issues to HMRC to further simplify the claims process, we would urge members who face similar issues to get talking to HMRC following submission of their furlough claims.